John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 ### Keyterms

-Additive Model - time Series, which the seasonal component is just added on.
+- Additive Model - time Series, which the seasonal component is just added on.
-Multiplicative Model - times series, added on as proportinoal amount explores the relationship of two or parameters on an outcome.
+- Multiplicative Model - times series, added on as proportinoal amount explores the relationship of two or parameters on an outcome.
-Gradient Descent -
+- Gradient Descent -
-Local Minima -  A local minimum is a point in the parameter space where the loss function is minimized in a local neighborhood
+- Local Minima -  A local minimum is a point in the parameter space where the loss function is minimized in a local neighborhood
-Loss Function - It is a method of evalutating your model's accuracy.
+- Loss Function - It is a method of evalutating your model's accuracy.
 The difference between the prediction and the actual value.
-Overfitting - The tendency for a model to be too well suited to a training dataset.
+- Overfitting - The tendency for a model to be too well suited to a training dataset.
 For example, retaking AWS practice exams, you are fitted to that specific exam not as well to the over all topic.
+- Vanishing Gradient Problem -

 ## Basic Machine Learning Worklfow